Nsohko/WhisperSG/README.md

 cd whispersg
 ```

 Install this repo as an editable package.
 This step may take a while.
 `pip install -e .`

 Finally, login into huggingface using the following command.
 This will prompt you to input your huggingface token.
 `huggingface-cli login`

 For finetuning, please also create a new ipykernel in the environment that can be used to run the finetuning jupyter notebook:
 `python -m ipykernel install --user --name gpu_env --display-name "WhisperSG (GPU)"`

 ### 6.2.
 Inference

 WhisperSG can be easily invoked via command line from inside the conda environment.
 It will automatically download the finetuned model from huggingface and use that by default.
 If the finetuned model is not available for whatever reason, it will default to the foundational small.en model

 For asynchronous transcription `./demo/transcribe.py` will be used.
 Please enter:
 `whispersg`

 For real-time transcription, `./demo/live_transcribe.py` will be used.
 Please enter:
 `whispersg_live`

 Both whispersg and whispersg_live have a large list of optional arguments to modify their behavior.
 Please enter `whispersg -h` and `whispersg_live -h` for the full list of arguments, and documentation on what they do.

 Note that translation is also supported, by passing the `--task translate` argument.
 However, in this case, please also change the model argument to a multilingual model (for instance, by passing `--model small`).
 This is because otherwise whispersg defaults to the finetuned English-only model, which does not support translation, only English transcription.
-It is also recommended to pass in the input language using the ‘--langauge’ argument.
+It is also recommended to pass in the input language using the `--langauge` argument.

-So for example, to translate from Chinese to English, please enter the following command
+So for example, to translate from Chinese to English, please enter the following commands
 For asynchronous: `whispersg --model small --task translate --language Chinese`
 For real-time: `whispersg_live --model small --task translate --language Chinese`

 If doing inference on CPU or older GPUs that do not support efficient float16 compuation, please also pass in the following argument: `--compute_type int8`

-For python usage, please make use of WhisperSGPipeline class stored under `/whispersg/pipeline.py`.
-This takes in basically the same arguments as the `whispersg` command (which runs `./demo/transcribe.py`.
-Using this pipeline class to perform Python inference can help streamline code.
+For python usage, please make use of WhisperSGPipeline class stored under `./whispersg/pipeline.py`.
+This takes in essentially the same arguments as the `whispersg` command (which runs `./demo/transcribe.py`).
 The pipeline is also used in `./demo/live_transcribe.py`

 During inference, if it is observed that the model keeps 'missing out' on certain chunks of audio, this is likely an issue with the VAD being too sensitive and excessively filtering out audio.
 To address this, please reduce the `vad_onset` and `vad_offset` parameters.
-This can be done by either passing the corresponging arguments to `whispersg` or passing in the new values during the initialisation of a WhisperSGPipeline object.
+This can be done by either passing the corresponding arguments to `whispersg` or passing in the new values during the initialisation of a WhisperSGPipeline object.

 For more details on usage / bugs, please also see [here](https://github.com/m-bain/whisperX)